jfreeman812/QE-Tools/reporting/README.rst

 Reports are published to Splunk:

-- The results per QE team are recorded under the fully-qualified domain-name of each QE team's Jenkins CI server, and that value stored as the Splunk ``host`` value/field.
+- The results published to Splunk include a 'host' field based on the environment variable 'JENKINS_URL'.
-- This server name is "passed to" the coverage reporting scripts via the JENKINS_URL environment variable.
+  'JENKINS_URL' was chosen  on the assumption/convenience that the coverage metrics reporting tool will be run on the QE team's CI server.

   - This environment variable is defined by Jenkins, so you get it 'for free' when you run the scripts to publish your reports in a Jenkins job.
   - If you need to publish from another source, you need to arrange for this environment variable to be set properly before you run the report.